Troubleshooting & FAQ

 I edited a component's _geometry! method but I'm still getting the old geometry.
 Can I get the new geometry without restarting Julia?

 First, make sure the new code is being loaded.
-You can use Revise to automatically use updated code within any package you load with import or using as well as any scripts loaded with includet.
+You can use Revise to automatically use updated code within any package loaded after Revise with import or using as well as any scripts loaded with includet.

 Most component types, including those defined using @compdef, contain a _geometry field that allows them to store their geometry so that it is only generated once.
 It is not marked as dirty or automatically regenerated when geometry methods change.
-Currently, to regenerate the geometry, you have to instantiate a new component.
+Currently, to regenerate the geometry, you have to empty the geometry or instantiate a new component.
+(For composite components, there are also similar fields for their graph, schematic, and hooks.)